-To highlight the role of data products in detecting subsurface marine heatwaves (MHWs), we examine several representative cases at three specific depths of different moorings: NRSROT-40m, WATR10-80m, and WATR20-100m (Fig. 8).
-We also analyze the meridional component of velocity at these depths to explore the role of ocean currents in contributing to MHWs.
+To highlight the role of data products in detecting subsurface MHWs, we examine several representative cases at three specific depths of different moorings: NRSROT-40m, WATR10-80m, and WATR20-100m (Fig. 8).
+We also analyse the meridional component of velocity at these depths to explore the roles of ocean currents in contributing to MHWs.
 In this study, different categories of MHWs are defined based on multiples of the local difference between the climatological mean and the 90th percentile (Hobday et al., 2018).
-The magnitude scale descriptors classify MHWs as moderate (between 1-2 multiples, Category I), strong (2-3, Category II), severe (3-4, Category III), and extreme (>4, Category IV).
-A MHW at 40m depth at NRSROT lasted for 9 days in September 2020, with a maximum intensity of 1.5°C, and was classified as moderate strength (Category I) MHW (Fig. 8a).
+The magnitude scale descriptors classify MHWs as moderate (between one and two multiples, Category I), strong (two to three multiples, Category II), severe (three to four multiples, Category III), and extreme (more than four multiples, Category IV).
+A MHW at 40 m depth at NRSROT lasted for 9d in September 2020, with a maximum intensity of 1.5 °C, and was classified as a moderate (Category I) MHW (Fig. 8a).
 During this period, the current was directed southward (Fig. 8b).
-A MHW at 100m depth at WATR10 lasted for a relatively longer duration of 20 days in September 2014, with a maximum intensity of 1.9°C, and was classified as strong (Category II) MHW.
-Although peak current occurred during the MHW event, it led to the peak temperature anomaly by 9 days (Fig. 8d).
-A MHW at 100m depth at WATR20 began on 13 August 2022, and lasted for 10 days with a maximum intensity of 1.4°C. Unlike the other events, the peak current led to the MHW timeframe, specifically on 10 August 2022.
+A MHW at 100 m depth at WATR10 lasted for a relatively longer duration of 20 d in September 2014, with a maximum intensity of 1.9 °C, and was classified as a strong (Category II) MHW.
+Although the peak current occurred during the MHW event, it led to the peak temperature anomaly within 9 d (Fig. 8d).
+A MHW event at 100 m depth at WATR20 began on 13 August 2022 and lasted for 10 d with a maximum intensity of 1.4 °C. Unlike the other events, the peak current led to the MHW time frame, specifically on 10 August 2022.
 These observations suggest that strong southward currents often coincide with or precede MHWs by several days.
-Further research is needed to clarify the impact of the Leeuwin Current in driving subsurface MHWs on the Rottnest Shelf.
-In addition, we zoomed in on the SOM-filled temperatures from January to July 2011 when there was a two-month gap at the WATR10 mooring (Fig. S8).
-The gap-filled temperatures at WATR10 (Fig. S8d) enabled us to detect the MHW events across the water column.
+Further research is needed to clarify the impact of the Leeuwin Current in driving sub-surface MHWs on the

 Figure 5.
-Data matrix of daily gridded, 5m resolution gap-filled temperatures for NRSROT, WATR10 and WATR20.
-The x axis shows the depth ranges of each moorings, while y axis presents time period from Jan 2010 to May 2023.
-Note that 0m follows directly after preceding mooring.
+Data matrix of daily gridded, 5 m resolution gap-filled temperatures for NRSROT, WATR10, and WATR20.
+The x axis shows the depth ranges of each mooring, while the y axis presents the time period from January 2010 to May 2023.
+Note that 0 m follows directly after the preceding mooring.
 The SST data are derived from the Regional Australian Multi-Sensor SST Analysis (RAMSSA) version 1.0.